 Fr.
 Flynn received the title of Right Reverend Monsignor in 1960, and after 31 years of his leadership he retired in 1967.
-Several priests have been assigned to Our Lady Of Mount Carmel since 1967 and the parish is privileged to have Fr.
-Frederick Aniello leading its parishioners on their spiritual journey.
+Monsignor Vittorio Guerrera was appointed the eighth pastor of the parish on October 1, 2023, following Fr.
+Frederick Aniello who retired after 15 years.

-Our largest fundraising event, the Feast Of Our Lady Of Mount Carmel, continues with its 81st annual celebration this year.
+The annual Feast of Our Lady of Mount Carmel has been a tradition that has continued for 85 years and draws people from the local community and surrounding region.
 Today this traditional event continues to draw people; parishioners, friends and patrons from the greater Waterbury, Hartford, New Haven and Danbury areas – to name a few.

-Along with the church’s membership of nearly 900 parishioners.
-Our school’s current enrollment is 284 children--pre-k3 to grade 8, with 183 children utilizing the before & after care program which is located at the school.
+Along with the church’s membership of nearly 600 families.
+Our school’s current enrollment is 220 students--pre-k3 to grade 8, with 183 children utilizing the before & after care program which is located at the school.
 Our little saints daycare provides care for 40 children ages 6 weeks to three years (please visit our school website link).